XTremEive/YouMeJS/README.md

 </body>
 </html>

 ```

 Can I use it in production?
 ---

+**At your own risk**.
-**No**.
-This project is a work in progress, as such it is yet to be documented or even tested in a production environment.
+This project is a work in progress, and as such it has yet to be documented or even tested in a production environment.
 If you really want to play with those feature such as the template system, I encourage you to use [Knockout](https://github.com/knockout/knockout) instead.

-What do I need to use it anyway?
+I still want to use it, so what do I need anyway?
 ---

 A build of the library is available in the */build/dev/* directory.
-If you're an widget / API developer.
-Keep in mind that you, and your clients will have to have [jQuery](https://github.com/jquery/jquery) available.
+If you're a widget developer keep in mind that your clients will have to have [jQuery](https://github.com/jquery/jquery) available.
-If you want to modify and the library itself you might consider installing [Browserify](https://github.com/substack/node-browserify) and run the *resouces/Scripts/build_dev.sh* to generate a new build (this script should be run at the root of the library.
+If you want to modify the library itself you might consider installing [Browserify](https://github.com/substack/node-browserify) and run the *resouces/Scripts/build_dev.sh* to generate a new build (this script should be run at the root of the library.

-What is left to do in order to have a ready-to-use library? (todolist)
----

-- Add if evaluator
-- Add multiple attributes
-- ...